How to get your book reviewed by a book reviewer. For free.

 Here’s an example of my contact page: Contact Me/ Review Policy

 You should be able to find a similar page for any book blogger currently accepting books for review.
 Read the whole page!
+Think of this as your guide for getting your book accepted for reviews.
+They’ve laid out all the instructions.

 If they say they only accept a certain format of books, that’s all they accept.
 Don’t approach them with a different format thinking they should break their own rules for you.
 For example, I only accept physical copies.
 Every time someone emails me about a PDF I immediately disregard their request.
+(I have made exceptions for authors in other countries but this is rare).

 If the book reviewer asks for a summary, include a summary.
 If they only review a certain genre and it’s not your genre, move on.